 The fungal infection oral thrush is commonly diagnosed in patients undergoing chemotherapy.
 Caused by an overgrowth of yeast, thrush usually appears as white patches on the tongue and inner cheeks, although it can also show up on the roof of the mouth and gums.
 While thrush can be treated with medication, there are potentially negative side effects associated with many of these medications.
 While undergoing chemotherapy, it is important to seek treatments that won’t cause additional or unnecessary complications.

-Studies have shown that the essential oils of peppermint and lavender contain powerful anti-fungal properties that help to eliminate oral yeast infections2.
-Both are prized for their antimicrobial, antibacterial, anti-inflammatory and antiseptic benefits.
-These two essential oils play a fundamental role in Dental Herb Company’s Tooth & Gums System.
-This unique system is comprised of four Truly Natural® products: Tooth & Gums Tonic, Tooth & Gums Paste, Under the Gums Irrigant, and Tooth & Gums Spritz.
+Studies have shown that the essential oils of peppermint and lavender contain powerful anti-fungal properties that help to eliminate oral yeast infections.2 Both are prized for their antimicrobial, antibacterial, anti-inflammatory and antiseptic benefits.
+These two essential oils play a fundamental role in Dental Herb Company’s formula.
+This powerful, Truly Natural® family of antimicrobial oral care products is comprised of : Tooth & Gums Tonic®, Tooth & Gums Essentials® Toothpaste, PerioSpot Gel®, Under the Gums Irrigant®, and Tooth & Gums Spritz®.
 Each product is made from a combination of five essential oils (red thyme, cinnamon bark, eucalyptus, lavender and peppermint) and two herbal extracts (echinacea and gotu kola) which work together synergistically to help prevent periodontal disease and maintain a balanced and healthy oral environment.

 Good oral health care during chemotherapy is crucial to ensure that teeth and gums remain healthy throughout treatment.
 Choosing the right products can help make a difference.
 When looking for a mouth rinse for chemotherapy or toothpaste for chemotherapy, consider high-quality products from Dental Herb Company, now available for purchase online.